d33pster/optioner/README.md

  |          gotargs (list): sys.argv[1:]
  |          compulsory_short_args (list | optional): optional compulsory arguments
  |          compulsory_long_args (list | optional): corresponding optional compulsory arguments
+ |          ignore (list[str] | optional): if these args are found, compulsion args will be overridden. (suitable if you have compulsory args and you also need --help or --version args)
  |
  |  ----------------------------------------------------------------------
  |  Data descriptors defined here: